airsplay/lxmert/README.md

 ),
 which allows us to develop a pre-trained model for vision-and-language tasks.

 We thank [Jie Lei](http://www.cs.unc.edu/~jielei/) and [Licheng Yu](http://www.cs.unc.edu/~licheng/) for their helpful discussions.
 I also want to thank [Shaoqing Ren](https://www.shaoqingren.com/) to teach me vision knowledge when I was in MSRA.

-We also thank you to look into our code.
+We also thank you to help look into our code.
 Please kindly contact us if you find any issue.
 Comments are always welcome.

 LXRThanks.